opengauss-mirror/openGauss-DBMind/README.md

 At least Python 3.7.

 #### Third-party Dependencies
-Use `pip install` to install the python dependencies.
+Use `pip3 install` to install the python dependencies.
-Type the `pip install` command with dependencies according to the environment you are running:
+Type the `pip3 install` command with dependencies according to the environment you are running:
 ```
 pip install -r requirements-aarch64.txt | requirements-x86.txt
 ```